auth0/docs/articles/native-platforms/android/09-mfa.md

   pkgType: 'replace'
 }) %>

-### 1. Enable Multifactor Authentication in Your Account
+### 1. Enable Multifactor Authentication In Your Account

 Multifactor authentication can be enabled with the flip of a switch with Auth0.
 Go to the [MFA section](${uiURL}/#/multifactor) of your dashboard and flip the switch on for **Google Authenticator** under the *Choose a Provider* section.